Singularity Group: Controversies

+2018 Bloomberg Businessweek expose

 A 2018 investigative report by Bloomberg Businessweek found many issues with the organization, including an alleged sexual harassment of a student by a teacher, aiding of theft by an executive, and allegations of discrimination.
-Several early members of Singularity University had been convicted of crimes, including Naveen Jain, who was convicted of insider trading in 2003.
+It also noted that Naveen Jain, an early member of the company, was convicted of insider trading in 2003.

+COVID denialism

 In February 2021, MIT Technology Review reported that a group owned by Singularity had held a "mostly maskless" event in Santa Monica in violation of the local stay-at-home order that became a superspreading event.
 The event was led by Singularity co-founder Peter Diamandis.
 In a follow-up article, MIT Technology Review reported that after COVID-19 started spreading among attendees, Diamandis tried to sell them "fraudulent" treatments that a professor of law and medicine at Stanford University called "quackery".
 The superspreading event was covered widely by publications including the New York Times, the Washington Post, and the Los Angeles Times.

+Reese Jones ties to OneTaste

+In 2025, OneTaste founder Nicole Daedone was convicted in the United States District Court for the Eastern District of New York of forced labor conspiracy, in part based on her procurement of women for Singularity University associate founder Reese Jones.
+Jones himself was not charged.